 designed from the start to be deterministic.
 This should make it harder to cheat.

-Overall better game architecture of the game
+An overall better game architecture of the game

 It gives me more flexibility to do weird things.
 E.g. you can run multiple instances of the game

-In PewPew 1 I was editing SVGs in Adobe illustrator and exporting them to PewPew.
+In PewPew 1 I was editing SVGs in Adobe Illustrator and exporting them to PewPew.
 This time around I

 invested time to make a tailored editor for graphics and level.
 This should lead to higher quality models